Riaan-Dowling/BAGEL/README.md

 # BAGEL: Bayesian Analysis of Gene Expression Lineages

 BAGEL can be run by:
-- 1) Creating a virtual environment with the requirements.txt document
+- 1) First creating a python environment with the provided requirements.txt file.
-- 2) Opening the 1.
+- 2) Next, BAGEL can be run by opening the 1.
 Main directory and running the run.py file.
-This will produce BAGELS mouse bone marrow dataset results.
-To change the output of BAGEL / how the modelling is done the following parameters can be set:
+This run will produce BAGEL's human bone marrow dataset results.
+Note: BAGEL can be controlled by adjusting it's parameters in the config/bagel_config.json file as seen below.

 # Model parameters:
 ## 1.)
 Algorithm/Algorithm.py